 Your aspect ratio is where you choose the width and height of your image.
 This is important to consider when shooting images for specific media like different social media platforms and websites.

-You can also set a timer for when you want your iPhone to take the picture.
-I never use the timer, though, because it can be tricky to get the timing just right.
-I highly recommend using a remote shutter release instead.
-This little tool helps you take a picture when you want without worrying about touching your iPhone or trying to master the timer countdown.
+You can set a timer for when you want your iPhone to take the picture.
+I don’t recommend using the timer, though, because it can be tricky to get the timing juuuuust right.
+I suggest getting a remote shutter release instead.
+This little tool helps you take a picture when you want without needing to touch your iPhone or master the timer countdown.

 The grid is a really great tool to help you with your image composition.
 There are different grids to choose from depending on what works best for your workflow.